Nortrem/rails-nginx-unicorn/README.md

 ## foreman

-place your Procfile to app root
+place your Procfile to app root.